sitharaks/Netflix-GPT/netflix-g/README.md

 -> Update store with movies data
 -> Planning for Maincontainer and secondary container -> Fetch data for trailer video
--> Update data for trailer video
+-> Update store with trailer video data
+-> Embedded the youtube video and made it autoplay and mute -> Tailwind classes to make it look awesome